 Chiboost will help you troubleshoot your LoL client lags.
-Please follow this steps one by one and before you get to the end of the article your lag should be gone! 🙂
+Please follow these steps one by one and before you get to the end of the article your lag should be gone!

-The first step is clicking gear at the right top corner of lol client and making sure to check this check boxes:
+The first step is clicking the gear icon at the right top corner of lol client and making sure to check these checkboxes: